codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 ### Git Sources & GitOps Runtimes

-Git Sources are always connected to GitOps Runtimes in Codefresh's GitOps ecosystem in Codefresh.
-Every GitOps Runtime can have one or more Git Sources.
+Git Sources are an integral part of Codefresh's GitOps ecosystem.
+They are always connected to GitOps Runtimes, and each GitOps Runtime can have one or multiple Git Sources.

 Git Sources are created in the account's Shared Configuration Repository, typically in `.resources/<runtime-name>/`.
 The [Shared Config repo]({{site.baseurl}}/docs/installation/gitops/shared-configuration/) is a designated Git repo storing configuration settings and manifests shared among Runtimes in the same account.

 ### Git Sources & Argo CD applications
-On creating an Argo CD application in Codefresh, before you can commit the application manifest, you need to select the GitOps Runtime and the Git Source to which to commit it.
+On creating an Argo CD application in Codefresh, before you can commit the application manifest to the Git repository, you need to select the GitOps Runtime and the Git Source to which to commit it.

 PIC